 Hello Kitty House has 3 floors.
 The ground floor is a shop where you can buy all Hello Kitty Merchandises and a spa where you can get cute Hello Kitty nail arts, the 2nd floor is the famous Cafe and the 3rd floor contains more tables and also some Hello Kitty statues where you can take your selfies.

 I am not really a big big fan of Hello Kitty.
 But I admit she is so cute and everything in her house is in shades of pink.
 Sorry, pink lover here! ✌

-In there cafe, they sell some hello kitty themed cupcakes, cakes and drinks.
-For me it is quite expensive but the hell its hello kitty! hehe.
+In their cafe, they sell some hello kitty themed cupcakes, cakes and drinks.
+For me, it is quite expensive but the hell its hello kitty! hehe.

 Because I totally love this place, I will make another post more about Hello Kitty House.
 So stay tuned sweeties!♥

-My Bangkok trip was so short but I had a lots of fun.
+My Bangkok trip was so short but I had a lot of fun.
 We only stayed there for 3 days and 4 nights.
 3 days is totally short since Bangkok has so many things to offer.
-I was kinda sad and “bitin“( a filipino word that I cannot translate it in english.
+I was kinda sad and “bitin“( a Filipino word that I cannot translate it into English.
 It is more like feeling hanging, I think?